Skip to content Skip to footer navigation

 Can you use bleach, glass cleaner, hand sanitiser or other cleaning products on your phone?

-No. Many products have either abrasive chemical ingredients that will damage your phone including the protective coating.
+No. Many products have abrasive chemical ingredients that will damage your phone including the protective coating.
 See our infographic below for a list of products you should not use on your phone.

 What about UV phone sterilisers?